RULE OF THREES YA

-An interior design enthusiast, twelve-year-old Maggie Owens is accustomed to living her life according to her own precise plans.
-But when she learns about Tony, a mysterious half-brother her own age who needs a place to stay, any semblance of a plan is shattered.
-Tony's mom struggles with an addiction to opioids, and now she's called upon Maggie's dad—who is also Tony's dad—to take him in.
-On top of everything, Maggie must also come to terms with the Alzheimer’s afflicting her beloved grandmother.
+Maggie's accustomed to leading her life perfectly according to her own well-designed plans.
+But when Maggie learns that she has a half-brother her own age who needs a place to stay, any semblance of a plan is shattered.
+Tony's mom struggles with an addiction to opioids, and now she's called upon Maggie's dad—who's also Tony's dad—to take him in.